CosmicDNA/touchscreen-stenography-keyboard/README.md

 ## Usage Example

+Make sure to selecte the plugin `plover-engine-server-2` and configure Plover accordingly.
+Use default configuration from https://github.com/user202729/plover_websocket_server and it should work right out of the box.
+For the time being, do not customise `plover_engine_server_config.json`.

 In the following video, it is being typed upon:

 > This is an example of machine shorthand from a steno keyboard with paper.